w3f/Grants-Program/applications/PostThread.md

 ### Overview

-Please provide the following:

-- PostThread is a web3 social media app that rewards it users instead of extracting from them.
+PostThread is a web3 social media app that rewards it users instead of extracting from them.
 To do this we use blockchain economics that encourage users to post quality content and curate the platform.

-- A brief description of your project.
-- PostThread makes use of the Project Liberty parachain, Frequency.
-- An indication of why your team is interested in creating this project.
+For a full description of our project and our inspiration, please checkout our latest hackathon project page [here](https://devpost.com/software/postthread-gi7brt).
+In summary, we started this project because, just as many others are seeing, social media is in a crisis and we believe blockchain is the solution.
+Polkadot stood out to us due to it innovative parachain design and the fact a decentralized social network protocol (DSNP) was being built by the developers at [Project Liberty](https://www.projectliberty.io/).
+They have developed the [Frequency parachain](https://www.frequency.xyz/) and we plan to be the first social media dapp on it.

 ### Project Details

-We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

-- Mockups/designs of any UI components
-- Data models / API specifications of the core functionality
-- An overview of the technology stack to be used
-- Documentation of core components, protocols, architecture, etc. to be deployed
-- PoC/MVP or other relevant prior work or research on the topic
-- What your project is _not_ or will _not_ provide or implement
-  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

-Things that shouldn’t be part of the application (see also our [FAQ](../docs/faq.md)):
-- The (future) tokenomics of your project
+## The Frontpage of the Blockchain
-- For non-infrastructure projects—deployment and hosting costs, maintenance or audits
-- Business-oriented activities (marketing, business planning), events or outreach

 ![frontpage](https://drive.google.com/uc?export=view&id=1cJ1ReF_t0EwGZq8ZA40tBfVg9m1cXr_F)

+That is a screen shot of our frontpage, but you can see the real thing at [PostThread.app](https://postthread.app/), so please go check it out.

+Our website works just like any other with all data and interactions being stored in a database.
+Using GraphQL, the database is access by a nightly script that mints user assets to the blockchain.
+The frontend and backend communicate through this database.
+For example, the backend script calculates how much each user receives daily form their airdrop and updates the value in the database accordingly.
+When a user claims it a boolean flag is changed which alerts the backend.
+We had previously used a REST API to handle all this logic, but found it unnecessarily complex and harder to communicate through.

+Interaction with the blockchain are handled using the Substrate Python package.
+The frequency parachain we are building on was developed using RUST.

+The frontend was built using NextJS and Tailwinds for styling.

 ### Ecosystem Fit